xalbd/taskbruin/docs/database.md

 **❗️Branch the database in Neon before doing any back-end development!❗️** Name it whatever you'd like.

 Once the database is branched, go back to the dashboard.
-Select the correct branch, reveal the password by clicking the static rectangle, enable "Pooled connection" and update your `.env` file with the new branch's `DATABASE_URL`. **Then, importantly, append `?sslmode=require` at the end of the DATABASE_URL.**
+Select the correct branch, reveal the password by clicking the static rectangle, enable "Pooled connection" and update your `.env` file with the new branch's `DATABASE_URL`.

 To edit the database schema, edit the `db/schema.ts` file.